BSc (Hons) Health and Social Care with Foundation Year (UOB)

 How will the course be delivered?

-For the September intake, the course will initially be delivered digitally via Regent Digital.
-The delivery of the course will then move to our campuses in London for the traditional engagement, subject to the viability of groups and future guidance on social distancing.
-Regent College London cannot guarantee the campus choice.
+The course will initially be delivered digitally via Regent Digital.
+The delivery of the course will then move to the Regent College London campus for the traditional engagement, subject to the viability of groups and future guidance on social distancing.

-Students will also be given the option of blended learning, where they will attend digital classes for one day and attend classes at campus for traditional engagement for one day, subject to the viability of groups and future guidance on social distancing.
+Students will also be given the option of blended learning, where they will attend digital classes for one day and attend classes at the Regent College London campus for traditional engagement for one day, subject to the viability of groups and future guidance on social distancing.

 What our students say